Crafting the Perfect Beer Menu: How to Curate a Selection That Sells

 5. Organize Your Menu for Easy Navigation

-The way you present your beer menu can influence customer choices.
+The way you present your food and beer menu can influence customer choices.
 An organized and easy-to-read menu helps guide patrons toward their ideal beer selection.
+Use customer favorites and sales data as the foundation for smarter beer menu ideas that actually convert.

 Tips for Organizing Your Beer Menu: